-- Sections 2 through 11: Information provided by Powertech (NI 43-101 on resources) and reviewed and augmented where necessary by SRK; - Section 12 Data Verification SRK; - Section 14 Mineral Processing and Metallurgical Testing: Data from Powertech and Lyntek; - Section 15 Mineral Resource and Mineral Reserve Estimates: Powertech's NI 43-101 Technical report on Resources dated February 25, 2010, by Qualified Person Cary Voss; and audited by SRK; and - Section 17 Additional Requirements for Development Properties: SRK, with contributions by Powertech on engineering design and Lyntek on the process plant design, costing and severance tax and property tax estimation.
+- Sections 2 through 11: Information provided by Powertech (NI 43-101 on resources) and reviewed and augmented where necessary by SRK; - Section 12 Data Verification SRK; - Section 14 Mineral Processing and Metallurgical Testing: Data from Powertech and Lyntek; - Section 15 Mineral Resource and Mineral Reserve Estimates: Powertech's NI 43-101 Technical report on Resources dated February 25, 2010, by Qualified Person Cary Voss; and audited by SRK; and - Section 17 Other Information: Information pertinent to this Preliminary Assessment.
+SRK, with contributions by Powertech, on scoping level study on engineering design; and by Qualified Person John Kyle from Lyntek on the process plant design, capital costs, and operating costs.
+SRK is responsible for the technical economic model.